Donna Hightower: Exile in Europe

+Return from exile

 She returned to the US to live in semi-retirement in Austin, Texas, in 1990.
 Hightower was active in the Austin Chapter of the Gospel Music Workshop of America.
 She was a member of Calvary Baptist Church, and appeared on local radio programs.
 Her last performance in Spain was at a jazz festival in 2006.
 Hightower died in Austin in 2013 at the age of 86.